 Those who want to really go to school on MacKenzie should head to Big Ten country to see the University of Michigan Golf Course in Ann Arbor, Mich., and the Scarlet Course at Ohio State in Columbus.
 Wouldn't you know it, the Buckeye-Wolverine rivalry even extends to its MacKenzie/Perry Maxwell courses.
 Which play is better depends entirely upon your loyalty.

-The big news is the 6,730-yard U-M course across from The Big House will open to the general public for the first time this season.
-A limited amount of monthly packages will allow unaffiliated guests to play the U-M course and/or the Radrick Farms Golf Club, a Pete Dye design also owned by U-M, for $110 on weekdays and $140 on weekends.
-Radrick Farms celebrates its 50th anniversary in 2015.
+The 6,730-yard U-M course across from The Big House opened to the general public for the first time in 2015.
+A limited amount of monthly packages allows unaffiliated guests to play the U-M course and/or the Radrick Farms Golf Club , a Pete Dye design also owned by U-M, for $120 on weekdays and $145 on weekends.
+Radrick Farms celebrated its 50th anniversary in 2015.
 Meanwhile, OSU's Scarlet remains a tougher get, requiring a guest invitation through university employees, students or supporters.

-Ohio State legend Jack Nicklaus restored the private Scarlet Course in 2005-06, a task U-M is just starting.
+Ohio State legend Jack Nicklaus restored the private Scarlet Course in 2005-06, a task U-M hopes to start.
 DeVries has already expanded several greens at Michigan to bring them back to their original size and shape and hopes to do more extensive restoration work in the near future.
-Major donations have paved the way for a new clubhouse at U-M to be completed by 2017.
-The current clubhouse will be demolished this December.
-Because of a temporary clubhouse, golfers will play the course "out-of-order" in 2016, teeing off the 12th hole and finishing on no. 4.
+Major donations paved the way for a new clubhouse at U-M in 2017.

-Don't let the construction or routing changes deter you.
-The U-M course is, by far, my favorite MacKenzie course to play, even more enjoyable than my rounds at the more highly acclaimed Crystal Downs and Pasatiempo.
+Personally speaking, the U-M course is, by far, my favorite MacKenzie course to play, even more enjoyable than my rounds at the more highly acclaimed Crystal Downs and Pasatiempo.

 Near Augusta National: Southern charm